 - Money stolen from your home unless it was enter by force or violence

-These are only some examples of potential exclusions that may apply with certain providers.
+These are only some examples of potential exclusions that may apply with our providers.
 Our advisor will be able to answer any questions you may have to ensure you are getting the right level of protection and offer you a detailed quote outlining all costs and any additional benefits available.